This post may contain affiliate links. Click here to read my full disclosure.

 And on the Prime Plan, you get domain privacy and SiteBackup Pro included (highly recommended)!
 You want your site backed up in the case of technical difficulties and your blog posts get lost in cyberspace!

 Be mindful of your hosting provider.
 When I started my very first blog, I signed up with iPage, and they were absolutely horrible.
 Their customer service was terrible.
-I couldn’t understand the agents I was speaking to when I called in for support.
-It was a nightmare.
+I couldn’t understand the agents I was speaking to when I called in for support because their English was so broken.
+It was a nightmare!

 I’m a HUGE fan of using your own name as your domain name.
-As a self-proclaimed free-spirited nerd, I obsessed over my domain name with each blog I created until I finally let that go and chose to purchase my name.
+As a total perfectionist, I obsessed over my domain name with each blog I created until I finally let that go and chose to purchase my own name.

-Update: If you’re reading this as of July 2019, I migrated my site from melissablevins.com to perfectionhangover.com!
-I still recommend using your name if you’re a service provider, though!
+Update: If you’re reading this as of July 2019, I migrated my site from perfectionhangover.com to perfectionhangover.com!
+I still recommend using your name if you’re a service provider, but take a minute and write down some adjectives that describe what you or your business are all about.

 Of course, if you already have a domain name you’re in love with, you need to go ahead and purchase it before someone else gets to it first!